J99thoms/spotify/README.md

 Clean the Spotify tracks dataset.

 This is a dataset of Spotify tracks from a range of 125 different genres.
-You can find the origninal data set from Kaggle [here.](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset)
+You can find the original data set from Kaggle [here.](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset)

 <hr>